dinihou/coins-spider/README.md

 new coins listing in exchange notification service

-this a python script keep track new coins listing in different top#10 exchange when new coins listed it will play a .wav files for u
+this a python script keep track new coins listing in different top#10 exchange when new coins listed it will play a .wav files

 install:
 pip install -r requirements.txt